1595901624/RustJson-vscode/README.md

 ## Buy me a Cup of Coffee

-And you can also give me a cup of coffee by scanning the QR code below.
+And you can also buy me a cup of coffee by scanning the QR code below.

 | BuyMeACoffee                                                 | Wechat/Wechat HK                                             | Alipay/AlipayHK                                              | Paypal                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------- |